m-rosinsky/WebWasp/docs/natas.md

 We'll have to find the passwords for future levels within the challenges.

-On the website for level 0, it reads:
+On the challenge description page for level 0, it reads:

 ```
 Start here: